benialstrasz/PlaneteUnitConverter/README.md

 # PlaneteUnitConverter
-Smol tool for your macOS menu bar which lets you do unit conversions for various astronomy related units.
+Smol tool for your macOS 14+ menu bar which lets you do unit conversions for various astronomy related units.
+Uses SwiftData in order to allow the user to save conversions.

 Package dependencies:
 - LaTeXSwiftUI: https://github.com/colinc86/LaTeXSwiftUI